I’m a communication strategist and creative producer building story-driven campaigns, spaces, and films rooted in the South.

 I’m proud to have built one of the south’s leading media and cultural strategy firms.
 I’ve led award-winning projects for national clients, including multi-year government and nonprofit initiatives.

-+ I’ve scaled RED SQUARED from a one-person creative studio to a regional production powerhouse with a full time staff and an expanding division of production services and rental offerings.
++ I’ve scaled RED SQUARED from a one-person creative company to a regional production studio with a full time staff and an expanding division of production services and rental offerings.

 + I’ve led narrative-driven campaigns for organizations including the USDA and The Jackson Heart Study.